bhavinbpalan90/OpenTableFormat_MetadataViewer/README.md

 ## ⚙️ Prerequisites

-- Snowflake account with roles: `ACCOUNTADMIN`, `SYSADMIN`
+- Snowflake account with roles: `ACCOUNTADMIN`, `SYSADMIN` if External Stages is not already created.
+Else Usage on Stages would be enough.
-- AWS S3 bucket(s) and an IAM Role with access
+- AWS S3 bucket(s) and an IAM Role with access for External Stage Setup
 - Streamlit feature enabled in Snowflake (required packages are to be selected in SiS).

 ---